Khaid

-Sulaimon Shekoni Solomon professionally known as Khaid, is a Nigerian singer, rapper, and songwriter signed to Neville Records.
+Sulaimon Shekoni Solomon, known professionally as Khaid, is a Nigerian singer, songwriter and rapper currently signed to Neville Records.
 He rose to stardom with the release of the song "With You", after signing a record deal with Sydney Talker's Neville Records in 2022, which earned him his first chart entry on Nigeria TurnTable Top 50 single chart at number forty-eight on 14 February 2022.
+Khaid converted to Christianity after leaving Islam.

 Early life

 Sulaimon Shekoni Abiola grew up in Shibiri-Ojo, and is from a family of ten.
-He tells Pulse Nigeria author Onyema Courage, in an interview “My Dad advised me to learn a skill since making music wasn't paying the bills”.
-Thereafter, Sulaimon worked as a roadside mechanic in the street of Ojo fixing vehicles, to earn a living to support his family, and be able to fund his music career.
+Sulaimon worked as a roadside mechanic in the street of Ojo fixing vehicles, to earn a living to support his family, and to be able to fund his music career.